Introduction:

 Inclusion into the College community:

-We pride ourselves on being a fully inclusive College and all our students are encouraged to take part in all aspects of College life.
-We have had students who have been Prefects, Year Council Members, Librarians, Mentors and we now have our own Student Voice group known as the Action Team.
-We encourage them to join extra curricula clubs such as Science club, Dance, Football, Basketball etc. They have taken part in College Concerts, Dance shows and theatre productions.
+We pride ourselves on being a fully inclusive College, in April 23, we as a college gained the Bronze Autism Aware Award and all our students are encouraged to take part in all aspects of College life.
+We have had students who have been Prefects, Year Council Members, Librarians and Mentors.
+We encourage them to join extra curricula clubs such as Science club, Lego, Dance, Football, Basketball etc. They have taken part in College Concerts, Dance shows and theatre productions.
 They take part in the many trips that are available to all College students, including day trips and residentials.
-Some of these residentials have included going to Auschwitz (5 days), France for the Christmas markets (3 days), Skiing (10 days) and Spain (7 days)!
+Some of these are residential and have included going to Auschwitz (5 days), France for the Christmas markets (3 days), Skiing (10 days) and Spain (7 days)!
 We will endeavour to provide Centre staff to support them on these trips (if needed) wherever possible.

 _